 On April 23, 2006, the bodies of Marc Richardson and his wife Debra were found in the basement of their home.
 The body of their son, Jacob, was discovered upstairs.
 Missing from the home upon the discovery was the couple’s 12-year-old daughter, Jasmine.
 Originally, officials feared she had been abducted.
 They would soon discover how wrong they were.

 The following day, the daughter and her 23-year-old boyfriend, Jeremy Steinke, who believed himself to be a 300-year-old werewolf, were arrested and charged with the crimes.
 It was known the family was highly critical of the young girl’s relationship.
 This criticism apparently served as motivation for the crimes.
 While behind bars, Steinke wrote the girl a marriage proposal which she accepted.
-Their story is sometimes said to have been inspiration for the film Natural Born Killers.
+Shortly before the murders, Steinke reportedly watched the film Natural Born Killers.

 1. The Strangers in Real Life?